nakigoe/blazorwasm/README.md

 Production-level (static websites' hosting-ready) template

-The website for hosting is published into the `gh-pages` branch of the repository with `GitHub&nbsp;Actions`, You have to point out to the `gh-pages` branch from Your hosting provider.
+The website for hosting is published into the `gh-pages` branch of the repository with `GitHub Actions`,

+<b>You have to point out to the `gh-pages` branch from Your hosting provider.</b>

 I recommend utilizing Vercel as a free static websites hosting service since it's completely free, has seamless integration with GitHub, simple interface, power&#8209;user settings (environment, etc).
 Disclaimer: I have no affiliation with Vercel.